nobodyPerfecZ/py-hyperparameterspace/README.md

 )
 ```

-For Float(), Integer() and Constant() it is possible to also create Hyperparameters where the values are matrices
-instead of single values:
+It is also possible to create hyperparameters with multidimensional values instead of single dimensional values:

 ```python
 from PyHyperparameterSpace.space import HyperparameterConfigurationSpace